 Food in the Bible

-In nearly every book of the Bible, there are reference to food.
-There are recipes (see below for a recipe for Ezekiel bread), dietary restrictions, meals shared with friends and of course, symbolism.
+References to food can be found in nearly every book of the Bible.
+There are recipes (see below for a recipe for Ezekiel bread), dietary restrictions, meals shared with friends, and, of course, symbolism.

-Of course, we need food to survive.
-Eating is enjoyable, too.
-Especially, when the food is good or one of your favorites.
-It is one of the pleasures that God has given us.
+Obviously, we need food to survive, but eating can also be enjoyable, too.
+Especially when the food is good or one of your favorite cuisines.
+It is one of the many pleasures that God has given us for the duration of our lives in the world.
 God intended for food to give us pleasure:

 and

-“They forbid people to marry and order them to abstain from certain foods, which God created to be received with thanksgiving by those who believe and who know the truth.” – 1 Timothy 4:3
+who forbid marriage and require abstinence from foods that God created to be received with thanksgiving by those who believe and know the truth.”

-Enjoying a meal with friends and family makes eating even more gratifying.
-We see many references to Jesus dining with his disciples and people from all walks of life.
+What makes eating even more gratifying is enjoying a meal with friends and family.
+We see many references to Jesus dining with his disciples and people from all walks of life, even causing an uproar by eating with sinners and tax collectors (Matthew 9:10-17).
 Our Savior appreciated dining on good food with others.
 This is another example of how good and gracious God is to us – He wants us to enjoy what He has given us with others.

 Food in the Bible is also evidence that we are dependent on Our Heavenly Father.
 He provides us with sustenance to live.
-That, in itself, is quite humbling, isn’t it?
-He gives us everything that we have – our shelter, our loved ones, every thing we have and need to live, including our food.
+That, in and of itself, is quite humbling, isn’t it?
+It is not ourselves that pave our way on this earth, but rather, it is through Him that we are given everything that we have – our shelter, our loved ones, everything we have and need to live, including our food.

-“Everything that lives and moves about will be food for you.
-Just as I gave you the green plants, I now give you everything.” – Genesis 9:3
+very moving thing that lives shall be food for you.
+And as I gave you the green plants, I give you everything.”

-Moses even mentioned this to the Israelites when he reminded them that God orchestrates their lives and provides for them:
+Moses even mentioned this to the Israelites when he reminded them that God orchestrates their lives and that everything they have was provided by the mouth of the Lord:

 Bread in the Bible

-Bread has been a staple food since the days of Adam and Eve.
-When Adam and Eve were banished from the Garden of Eden, God punished Adam to grow his own food (and bread) instead of having it all just given to him as was available in the Garden.
-Adam and Eve went from gathering food to having to grow their food and, eventually mankind learned how to turn this vegetation into bread.
+Bread has been a staple food since the beginning of the life of the world and will be until its last day.
+At the start of Bible times, in the days of Adam and Eve, when they were banished from the Garden of Eden, God punished Adam to put work into growing his own food (and bread) instead of having it all just given to him as it was ready and available in the Garden.
+Adam and Eve went from gathering food to having to grow their food, and eventually, mankind learned how to turn this vegetation into bread.

 They ate round and flat bread and even created bread flavored with grapes and honey.

-Of course, unleavened bread, or matzah, called the ‘bread of haste’, was the bread which the Hebrews brought with them when they fled Egypt and did not have time to allow their bread to rise.
-It continues to be eaten today at Passover meals to remind celebrants of their ancestors release from slavery in Egypt.
+Of course, a certain kind of bread, which was unleavened bread, or matzah, called the ‘bread of haste’, was the bread which the Hebrews brought with them when they fled Egypt and did not have time to allow their bread to rise.
+It continues to be eaten today at the Passover meal to remind celebrants of their ancestor’s release from slavery in Egypt.

 Symbolism of Bread in the Bible

-Bread continues to be one of the most powerful symbols in our Christian faith.
-It is mentioned at least 492 times in the Bible from Genesis through Revelation and, throughout, has a variety of meanings and symbolism.
+Bread continues to be one of the most powerful symbols of our Christian faith.
+It is mentioned at least 492 times in the Bible, both in the Old Testament and the New Testament, with a variety of meanings and symbolism throughout.

-We’ll cover six of the most profound and important symbols for bread in the Bible, but one of the most important mentions of bread in the Bible is in the Lord’s Prayer:
+We’ll cover six of the most profound and important symbols for bread in the Bible, starting with one of the most important mentions of bread in the Bible: the Lord’s Prayer:

 your will be done,